IoDevl/randomst/README.md

 The site generates random images of gorillas flipping you off.
 These images are selected randomly and presented as a playful joke with no deeper meaning or intent.

-## Contributions

-Contributions are welcome.
-If you have ideas to improve or expand this project, feel free to fork the repository, make your changes, and submit a pull request.
-Suggestions and feedback are also encouraged to help make this project more enjoyable.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and share responsibly.